Knowledge is Connecting

 Bereshit (Genesis) 4:1 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from HaShem.

 When Adam knew his wife, he knew her intimately.
-So intimately that Eve bore Adam a son names Cain.
+So intimately that Eve bore Adam sons named Cain and Abel.
 This gives us our first clue as to what knowledge is.
 Knowledge is connection.
-When Adam knew Eve, they connected sexually and bore the fruit of the womb, Cain.
+When Adam knew Eve, they connected sexually and bore the fruit of the womb, Cain and Abel.

 In the same way, when we have knowledge of any subject, we connect with that knowledge.
 To connect with a matter is to change theoretical information into a connection that pierces to our neshama, our soul.